Q. Andy Guo (’22)

 Attending the University of Houston

-Before entering the University of Houston Law Center for legal education, I obtained a Ph.D. degree in translational biology and molecular medicine at Baylor College of Medicine and had a career in biomedical technology commercialization.
-At the previous job, I had the pleasure of working with brilliant attorneys frequently and was very much impressed by their expertise and pivotal guidance.
-This prompted me to want to become an attorney myself.
+Before entering the University of Houston Law Center for legal education, I obtained a Ph.D. in translational biology and molecular medicine from Baylor College of Medicine and had a career in biomedical technology commercialization.
+During my previous job, I had the pleasure of working with brilliant attorneys frequently and was impressed by their expertise and pivotal guidance.
+This prompted me to want to become an attorney.

-I chose to attend UH Law Center over other law school offers because of UH Law Center’s nationally top-ranked Intellectual Property (IP) and Health Law programs.
-The outstanding faculty strength and comprehensive course offerings in both programs were highly attractive to me.
+I chose to attend UH Law Center over other law school offers because its nationally top-ranked Intellectual Property (IP) and Health Law programs.
+The outstanding faculty expertise and comprehensive course offerings in both programs were highly attractive to me.

-Before entering law school, I spoke with faculty members at UH Law Center’s Institute for Intellectual Property & Information Law (IPIL).
+Before entering law school, I spoke with faculty members at the UHLC's Institute for Intellectual Property & Information Law (IPIL).
 I was greatly intrigued by their practicing experiences and academic achievements and wanted to receive their mentorship.

 The Benefits of Receiving a Scholarship

 I was awarded the UH Law Center Dean’s Scholarship, Stephen S. Rudolph Scholarship, Michael E. Nugent Leaders & Achievers Scholarship, W. Ronald Robins Merit Scholarship and Dean A. A. White Student Scholarship.
-First and foremost, the scholarships were tremendous honors and represented UH Law Center’s recognition of my potential.
-The scholarships gave me the confidence to do well and earn high grades throughout law school and constantly motivated me to give everything my best.
-Further, the scholarships’ concrete financial support made my law school journey very straightforward and enjoyable.
+The scholarships were tremendous honors and represented UH Law Center’s recognition of my potential.
+They gave me the confidence to excel and earn high grades throughout law school and constantly motivated me to give everything my best effort.
+Further, the concrete financial support from the scholarships made my law school journey very straightforward and enjoyable.

-I felt financially secure throughout all three years, and the scholarships allowed me to focus available time and mental capacity on school and career development.
-Therefore, studying, pursuing knowledge and practice skills and doing well academically became the singular focus for me.
-It was truly an enjoyable experience, and it was a privilege that I cherished every day during law school.
-Last, but not least, the scholarships gave me the freedom to choose and participate in extracurricular activities purely based on academic and long-term career interests, without having to consider immediate financial gains.
+I felt financially secure all three years, and the scholarships allowed me to focus my available time and mental capacity on school and career development.
+Therefore, studying, pursuing knowledge and practice skills and doing well academically became my singular focus.
+It was truly an enjoyable experience, and I cherished it every day as a privilege during law school.
+Last, but not least, the scholarships provided me with the freedom to choose and participate in extracurricular activities based on academic and long-term career interests, without needing to consider immediate financial gains.

 Campus Life

-UH Law Center has a wonderful tutoring system, where the second-year (2L) students will serve as tutors in most first-year (1L) classes to help the fresh 1L students with their studies and adjusting to law school.
-When I was a 1L, my upper-class student tutors provided me with much needed guidance and support.
+At the UH Law Center there is a wonderful tutoring system in place.
+Second year (2L) law students act as tutors in most first-year (1L) classes, assisting new 1L students with their studies and adjusting to law school.
+When I was a 1L, my upper-class student tutors provided me with much-needed guidance and support.

-To pay the favor forward, I opted for serving as a tutor for two semesters in a row for the 1L students, first for Torts and then for Constitutional Law.
+To pay the favor forward, I chose to serve as a tutor for two semesters in a row for the 1L students, first for Torts and then for Constitutional Law.
 Both required a significant time commitment per semester, and it was the support of the scholarship that made the time available to me.
-Serving as a tutor turned out to be a highly rewarding experience as I had the opportunities to help 1L students to adapt and keep up with fast-paced law school curriculum during the challenging pandemic time.
+Serving as a tutor turned out to be a highly rewarding experience as I had the opportunities to assist 1L students in adapting and keeping up with the fast-paced law school curriculum during the challenging pandemic period.

 UH Experience